No Excuses! - A Documentary on Quality Physical Education

 Justifying Physical Education Based on Neuroscience Evidence.
 "Because school administrators are under more scrutiny in recent years to provide quantitative evidence, more time and dollars are allocated to subjects that are assessed on state achievement tests. [...] research from the neurosciences appears to offer additional evidence that strengthens the case for daily physical education in K-12 education."

 Physical Activity, Fitness, Cognitive Function, and Academic Achievement in Children: A Systematic Review.
-"The present systematic review found evidence to suggest that there are positive associations among PA, fitness, cognition, and academic achievement."
+"The present systematic review found evidence to suggest that there are positive associations among physical activity, fitness, cognition, and academic achievement."

 Physical Fitness and Academic Achievement in Third- and Fifth-Grade Students.
 "This study examined 259 public school students in third and fifth grades and found that field tests of physical fitness were positively related to academic achievement.
 Specifically, aerobic capacity was positively associated with achievement, whereas BMI was inversely related."